-4 Of The Best Online Yoga Instructors That I’m Addicted To
+4 Of The Best Online Yoga Instructors That I’m Addicted To On YouTube & Beyond In 2024

-I have been essentially solely practicing yoga online for over 8 years.
-Why?
-Because in September of 2013 I left my life in the United States as I knew it and I moved to a beautiful island in the Gulf of Thailand.
-Wahoo!
-But leaving the US meant also leaving my favorite yoga teachers, my favorite yoga studios, and my access to invigorating Vinyasa flow classes that I love so much.
-I quickly discovered that I would need to become resourceful to be able to maintain my fiery yoga practice while living in this new paradise.
-So I turned to the internet, and after months of trying different yoga teachers online and yoga platforms, I discovered what I consider to be the best yoga instructors offering online classes.
+I quickly discovered that I would need to become resourceful to maintain my fiery yoga practice while living in this new paradise.
+So I turned to the internet, and after months of trying different yoga teachers online and yoga platforms, I discovered what I consider to be the best yoga instructors teaching yoga online.

-Some of the yoga instructors I’ve included teach on YouTube and offer what I consider to be the best YouTube yoga classes, while others teach on major online yoga studios or on yoga apps that you may have heard of before.
+Some of the yoga instructors I’ve included teach on YouTube and offer what I consider to be the best YouTube yoga classes, while others teach for major online yoga studios or on yoga apps that you may have heard of before.

 I’ve included everything from instructors teaching free yoga classes online to high-end boutique-style yoga studios that you can join that have a roster of famous teachers.
-There’s truly something for everyone and I have quite honestly practiced for countless hours with each of these teachers that I’m recommending.

 (Click any name below to jump to more info about that instructor)